jadia/amazon-price-notify/README.md

 Generate a price drop alert to user via Telegram API using `python-telegram-bot` module.

+Once price drop notification is sent to the user, to avoid bothering the user, it snoozes notifications for next 3hrs.

 ## Installation

 ### Install on Local machine